Percy Pardiwala, Sr. Adv., & Madhur Aggarwal, A.Rs for the Assessee. A. Mohan, CIT D.R for the Revenue.

 The learned CIT has tailed to appreciate that the decision of 1-Gate (supra) has not been litigated further by the Income-tax department.

-4. Initiation of penalty proceedings and section 271(1)(c) of the Act.
+4. Initiation of penalty proceedings and section 271(1)(c) (of Income Tax Act, 1961).

 The learned CIT has failed to appreciate the fact that the position adopted by the Appellant is in fullest conformity with the decision of CIT v.
 I-Gate Global Solutions Ltd. (supra).